-The BRAM72K primitive implements a 72 kb simple-dual-port (SDP) memory block with one write port and one read port.
+The BRAM72K primitive implements a 72Kb simple-dual-port (SDP) memory block with one write port and one read port.
 Each port can be independently configured with respect to size and function, and can use independent read and write clocks.
 The BRAM72K can be configured as a simple dual port or ROM memory.
-The key features (per block RAM) are summarized in the table below.
+The key features (per block RAM) are summarized in the following table: